Python at NERSC FAQ¶

 Actively maintained, easy to install packages that a large number of users will find useful are the most likely candidates for NERSC support.
 Packages that only a single user or a small number of users need are likely to be met with a suggestion that the requester manage installation themselves.
 Abandoned packages will not be installed but we may suggest alternatives.

 The virtualenv tool is not compatible with the conda tool used for maintaining Anaconda Python.
-After the July 2017 Edison upgrade the default Python module on both systems has been Anaconda Python.
 But this is not necessarily bad news as conda is an excellent replacement for virtualenv and addresses many of its shortcomings.
 If you need help migrating a custom Python environment from virtualenv to a conda environment, open a ticket with NERSC Consulting.

 Of course there is nothing preventing you from doing a from-source installation of Python of your own, and then using virtualenv if you prefer.